Skip to content

-Today was the first day I felt creative in nearly 2 months.
+Today was the first day I felt creative in nearly two months.
 Why?
 Because I found a serious problem with my schedule.
 It has to do with the # of anchors.

 My original schedule